 Event-based billing is a more sophisticated form of metered billing where customers are charged based on billable events or based on the precise amount proportional to their consumption.
 It is also called usage-based or consumption-based billing.

 This type of billing puts businesses at an advantage over competitors who still rely on subscription plans.
 A growing number of price-sensitive consumers want a clear alignment between the amount of service they consume and the amount they are charged.
-By applying an event-based billing method, companies will be able to meet customer demand and present a pricing model that would appeal to a broader clientele.
+By applying an event-based billing management method, companies will be able to meet customer demand and present a pricing model that would appeal to a broader clientele.

 Succeeding at Event-Based Billing